As an artist, I often get asked this question – How to find your art style?

 I use Shutterstock for poses but Pinterest mainly for color and mood inspiration.

-So, when I’m particularly low on inspiration, I’ll take multiple pictures from Pinterest and make some sort of a mood board.
+So, when I’m particularly low on inspiration, I’ll take multiple pictures from Pinterest and make some sort of mood board.
 After which I’ll draw my character.

 7. Draw more of what you love to help you find your art style